Disney California Adventure Overview

 In the Grizzly Peak Recreation Area take a whitewater raft ride on Grizzly River Run.
 You WILL get wet!
 Kids will enjoy testing their climbing, tracking, swinging and other skills at the Redwood Creek Challenge Trail, where they can become Wilderness Explorer Scouts and meet “UP” stars Russell and Dug.

 Pixar Pier is the newest area, on the south side of Paradise Bay.
 There are four new neighborhoods inspired by beloved Pixar stories: Incredibles Park, Toy Story Boardwalk, Pixar Promenade, and Inside Out Headquarters.
 The signature attraction is the Incredicoaster, an exciting roller coaster ride featuring the “Incredible” Parr family.
-The popular Toy Story Midway Mania attraction, with a wild ride-through as you play popular midway games with your favorite Disney*Pixar characters, is located here, as well as the Pixar Pal-A-Round, a deceptively thrilling ferris wheel.
+Jessie’s Critter Carousel, inspired by Jessie’s animal friends from “Woody’s Roundup” is now located in the Toy Story Boardwalk neighborhood of Pixar Pier, not far from the popular Toy Story Midway Mania attraction, with a wild ride-through as you play popular midway games with your favorite Disney*Pixar characters.
+The Pixar Pal-A-Round, a deceptively thrilling Ferris wheel, is also located in that area.
 Dining is available at the Lamplight Lounge, featuring signature cocktails and gastropub cuisine, and food kiosks like Poultry Palace and Angry Dogs.
 To satisfy the sweet tooth, there’s ice cream, cookies, and churros from Adorable Snowman Frosted Treats, Jack-Jack’s Cookie Num Nums, and Señor Buzz Churros.
 Guests can stroll the promenade and try their luck at classic Pixar-themed boardwalk games like WALL-E Space Race, La Luna Star Catchers, Heimlich’s Candy Corn Toss, and Bullseye Stallion Stampede.

-At the Pacific Wharf area guests can sample a variety of cuisines, from al fresco Italian at Wine Country Trattoria to soups and salads in sourdough bread bowls from The Pacific Wharf Cafe, Mexican entrees from Cocina Cucamonga, and Chinese food from The Lucky Fortune Cookery.
+At the Pacific Wharf, soon to be reimagined into San Fransokyo Square in Summer 2023, area guests can sample a variety of cuisines, from al fresco Italian at Wine Country Trattoria to soups and salads in sourdough bread bowls from The Pacific Wharf Cafe, Mexican entrees from Cocina Cucamonga, and Chinese food from The Lucky Fortune Cookery.
 A variety of frozen and other sweet treats are available at Ghirardelli Soda Fountain and Chocolate Shop.

 If you have comments or tips to share with others about touring Disney California Adventure, please email us.
 Thank you.